Joseph Wulf: Writing and research

 At the end of the war, Wulf remained in Poland, where from 1945 to 1947 he co-founded the Central Jewish Historical Commission, publishing documents about Nazi Germany.
 He moved to Stockholm and in the summer of 1947 to Paris, working for a newspaper and the Centre pour l'Histoire des Juifs Polonais, where he met Léon Poliakov, the French historian.
 In 1952 he and his wife moved to Berlin.
 Steven Lehrer writes that Wulf "cut an unmistakeable figure ... [h]e dressed impeccably, carried a walking stick, and held a long cigarette holder clenched between his teeth at a jaunty angle."

 Wulf and Poliakov co-wrote Das Dritte Reich und die Juden ("The Third Reich and the Jews"), 1955, published in Berlin by the Arani Verlag.
 It was followed by two more volumes, Das Dritte Reich und seine Diener ("The Third Reich and its Servants"), 1956, and Das Dritte Reich und seine Denker ("The Third Reich and its Thinkers"), 1959.
 Nicolas Berg writes that the work "marked the breaking of a West German taboo", placing the Holocaust at the centre of its study of Nazi Germany, unlike the approach of other German historians at the time, and using direct language.
 Violence and mass murder had been goals of the regime, they wrote, not a means to achieve some other goal.
 According to Berg, the books were generally regarded as important, but German historians looked down on them as unscholarly.

 The first volume included a document signed by Otto Bräutigam, an adviser to Konrad Adenauer, West German Chancellor from 1949 to 1963.
 Bräutigam had worked for the Nazi's Reich Ministry for the Occupied Eastern Territories.
 The document signed by Bräutigam said: "Through word of mouth, clarity may well have meanwhile been reached in the Jewish Question," an apparent reference to the Final Solution to the Jewish Question.
 The publication of this document attracted national and international press coverage.
 The Federal Defence Ministry refused to include the first volume in its list of books recommended for the German army's libraries, because it contained documents signed by military leaders during the Third Reich who were still active in West Germany.

 Wulf went on to publish several more works about Nazi Germany, among them biographies of Heinrich Himmler and Martin Bormann.
 In 1961 he won the Leo Baeck Prize and in 1964 the Carl von Ossietzky Medal.
 He was also awarded an honorary doctorate by the Free University of Berlin.

+Wulf's most widely-distributed work is Sunbeams, a song he recorded as an afterthought while preserving the work of other composers.
+It is a highlight in the 2023 film The Zone of Interest.